rodg/nier-wiki-backup/skips/LavaOOB.md

 <br>

 # Overview
-Lava Out Of Bounds is a clipout in the abandoned factory commonly used to take a shorter line from Silo 2 to Silo 3 in prologue and on the way out of Deep Factory.
+Lava Out Of Bounds is a skip consisting of two clipouts in the abandoned factory commonly used to take a shortcut from the bridge terminal room (room after bridge skip) to Silo 3 in prologue and on the way out of Deep Factory.
-There are two parts to this: The clipout itself and then another clip through some scaffolding.

 # Going out of bounds

 Required Weapon Set configuration: